 In 1957, when Weaver Chapel and Thomas Library were completed, Zimmerman Hall was no longer needed as a library, so work began to transform it into classroom and office space for instruction in home economics.
 A two-story brick addition to the rear of the structure was part of this conversion.

-Since home economics was discontinued, Zimmerman Hall first housed the Department of History and then hosted the Department of Psychology until 2020.
-Most recently, space in the building was converted into a Commuter Lounge, created as a welcoming space for students who do not reside on campus.
+Since Home Economics was discontinued, Zimmerman Hall first housed the Department of History and then hosted the Department of Psychology until 2020.
+The building is currently closed while awaiting renovations.

 9 West Campus Dr.